 But recently, we’ve not done it very well.

 Reimagining Tory Street experienced classic “what I want” vs “what I care about” reaction, amped up in this DomPost piece (some thoughtful coverage by Newshub here) and was wrapped up and put back to car-only space despite being a decent stab at a tactical urbanism project.

-Did we learn anything, apart from “it’ll be kinda cool, but some people will yell lots then Council will can it?
+Did we learn anything, apart from “it’ll be kinda cool, but some people will yell lots then Council will never talk about it again?”